-Cu Nim is a modern Canadian gliding club located just outside Black Diamond, AB.
+Cu Nim is a modern Canadian gliding club located just outside of Black Diamond, AB.
 If you are a pilot or wish to be, please come visit.

 Our club is comprised of high caliber aircraft including a DG-1000, ASW 28 and Cessna 182, and many remarkable individuals.
 We own and operate the 4 grass runways, known as Black Diamond Airport (CEH2).
 Pilots enjoy terrific thermal opportunities, with tasks along the Rockies to the US border as well as east into the prairies.
-Spring thermals, fall wave conditions, and a supportive instructional culture make Cu Nim an active medium-sized club looking for new, enthusiastic members.
+Spring thermals, fall wave conditions, and a supportive instructional culture makes Cu Nim an active medium-sized club looking for new, enthusiastic members.

 Our members range from their teens to their 90’s and represent a variety of cultural and professional backgrounds.

 Warning: Sustained flight in powerless airplanes is very addictive!

 Our members cover great distances from our airfield while soaring – sometimes over 600km!
 As a group, we travel to southern Alberta twice a year for the Cowley Fall and Summer Camps where glider pilots from across North America gather for unique soaring conditions influenced by the Rockies, the Livingstone Range, and other topographical features.
 More and more members compete in gliding competitions, and some travel internationally to compete.

 The core flying season for Cu Nim is from March/April through October/November.
 Members can coordinate flights throughout the winter when Chinooks clear the runway.
 The club operates Thursday through Sunday through the heart of the flying season – offering introductory and instructional flights.
 Flight operations for licensed pilots occur any day that a crew can be assembled and when conditions are favorable.